trueos/trueos-docs/trueos-handbook/postinstall.rst

   either :kbd:`7` or :kbd:`e` to view the available boot environments.

 .. tip:: The first time the system boots, no additional boot environments are available.
-Over time, this menu will populate as boot environments are created.
+This menu populates as boot environments are created.

 .. _boot1: